michaelwknott/michaelwknott.github.io/content/esd-project-05.md

 Title: Monitoring and Prescribing Individualised Conditioning Sessions: Part 5
-Date: 2023-07-19 10:00
+Date: 2023-07-27 13:15
 Category: ESD
 Tags: projects, esd
 Authors: Michael Knott
-Summary: Implementing the Persistence Layer
+Summary: Implementing the Repository Pattern for the Persistence Layer
-Status: draft
+Status: published

-## Implementing the Persistence Layer
+## Implementing the Repository Pattern

 With the basic domain logic in place I needed to load athlete fitness and workout data into memory.
 The first iteration of the project uses csv files as the persistence layer.
 Future iterations will require interacting with a database.
 To provide the ability to extend the functionality I used the Repository Pattern as an abstraction for the persistence layer.

-### Abstract Repository
+### Abstract Repository: Iteration 1

 I decided to use an abstract base class (ABC) to create the abstraction layer.
 However, I'm aware that [pep 544](https://peps.python.org/pep-0544/) introduced Protocols and structural subtyping which could possibly be utilised in this case.
 This is an area I'll need to explore further to understand the specific use cases of Protocols.